-LID is an approach to land development that works to preserve a site's natural hydrological functions by protecting and enhancing native vegetation and soils, reducing impervious surface and managing stormwater at the sources.
-Similarly, King County also encourages the use of low-impact site design techniques to reduce impacts to aquatic resources.
+((LID is an approach to land development that works to preserve a site's natural hydrological functions by protecting and enhancing native vegetation and soils, reducing impervious surface and managing stormwater at the sources.
+Similarly, King County also encourages the use of low impact site design techniques to reduce impacts to aquatic resources.
 These techniques, where feasible, are well suited to development in rural residential zoned areas.
 LID is becoming an increasingly valuable tool for controlling polluted runoff that contributes to declining populations of federally protected aquatic species, meeting the requirements of the National Pollution Discharge Elimination System Municipal Stormwater Permit, and protecting and restoring the region's stream's, river and lakes and the Puget Sound.

 The primary LID tools to be used in the Rural Area are forest retention and limiting impervious surface.
-King County shall continue to help limit impervious surface through code and incentive programs that help keep land in forest and agricultural use.
+King County shall continue to help limit impervious surface through code and incentive programs that help keep land in forest and agricultural use.))

-F-272 To reduce flooding, erosion and sedimentation, prevent and mitigate habitat loss, enhance groundwater recharge and prevent groundwater and surface water quality degradation, the surface waters of King County shall be managed through plans, programs and regulations developed by King County in cooperation with affected jurisdictions whenever possible.
+To reduce flooding, erosion and sedimentation, prevent and mitigate habitat loss, enhance groundwater recharge and prevent groundwater and surface water quality degradation, and promote the goals of the Growth Management Act, ((the surface waters of)) King County shall ((be)) managed stormwater through plans, programs and regulations developed by King County in cooperation with affected jurisdictions and agencies whenever possible.

-A watershed approach shall be taken to surface water management, with responsibility shared among King County and affected jurisdictions.
-This approach should emphasize prevention of water quality degradation through education programs and implementation of best management practices to reduce pollution entering the region's groundwater and surface waters, including Puget Sound.
+A watershed approach shall be taken ((to surface)) for stormwater management, with responsibility shared ((among)) between King County and affected jurisdictions.
+This approach should emphasize prevention of ((water quality)) surface water and groundwater degradation through education programs, retrofits of existing stormwater controls or the placement of new controls, and implementation of best management practices to reduce pollution entering the region's groundwater and surface waters, including Puget Sound.

-In the Rural Area, King County shall minimize the use of constructed facilities for surface water management and maximize the use of natural systems, provided that the ecological functions of the natural systems are not harmed.
-The county should provide incentives to keep these natural systems intact.
-Natural systems are also preferred in the Urban Growth Area, but it is recognized that structural systems will be needed to realize urban growth and density goals
+In the Rural Area, King County shall minimize the use of constructed facilities for ((surface water)) stormwater management and, through Low Impact

+Development, maximize the use of natural systems, provided that the ecological functions of the natural systems are not harmed.
+The county should provide incentives to keep these natural systems intact. ((Natural systems are also)) Low Impact Development is also preferred in the Urban Growth Area, but it is recognized that structural systems ((will)) may be needed to realize urban growth and density goals in these areas.

-King County will plan and manage surface waters on a watershed basis pursuant to Policies E-463 and E-464.
-To accomplish this goal, surface waters should not be diverted from one watershed into another, nor from one drainage basin into another, unless no other reasonable alternative is available for managing surface water run-off within the same watershed and drainage basin.
-Where such diversions are permitted, King County will require such environmental analysis and mitigation as is needed to protect surface water resources from significant adverse impacts.)
+King County will plan and manage ((surface waters on a watershed basis pursuant to)) stormwater by basin or sub-basin consistent with Policies E-463 and E-464.
+To accomplish this goal, ((surface waters)) stormwater runoff should not be diverted from one ((watershed)) basin or sub-basin into another ((, nor from one drainage basin into another)), unless no other reasonable alternative is available for managing ((surface water)) run-off within the same ((watershed and drainage)) basin.
+Where such diversions are permitted, King County will require ((such)) environmental analysis and mitigation ((as is needed)) adequate to protect surface water and groundwater resources from significant adverse impacts.)